 Any musical instruments played by striking with the hand or with a handheld or pedal-operated stick or beater, or by shaking, including drums, cymbals, xylophones, gongs, bells, and rattles.

-Our competitive marching band competes in the Fall in field marching competitions and consists of a front ensemble (pit or frontline) and keyboard percussion and battery (drumline) percussion along with non-percussion instruments such as brass and woodwinds.
+Our competitive field marching band performs in the Fall in NCBA competitions and consists of a front ensemble (pit or frontline and keyboard percussion) and battery (drumline) percussion alongside non-percussion instruments such as brass and woodwinds.
 For more information click HERE to learn more about our field marching band.

 VIEW THE GALLERY

 Winter Percussion is a separate ensemble that does its own show indoors.
-Any student is eligible to do Winter Percussion.
+You do NOT have to be in Band to be in Winter Percussion, though musical experience is helpful.
 It is not a course offering and practices are held in the evenings from December – March.
-Percussion in the Winter is an indoor percussion ensemble or indoor drumline consisting of the marching percussion (or battery) and front ensemble (pit or frontline) sections of a marching band or drum corps.
-Indoor percussion marries elements of music performance, marching, and theater; thus, the activity is often referred to as percussion theater.
-High school groups typically start after their fall marching band season ends, because of this, the activity is often called winter percussion or winterline.
+Percussion in the Winter is an indoor percussion ensemble or indoor drumline consisting of the marching percussion (or battery) and front ensemble sections of a marching band or drum corps (a.k.a. pit or frontline which includes the marimba, xylophone, sometimes piano and other percussion instruments).
+Indoor percussion marries elements of music performance, marching, dance and theater; thus, the activity is often referred to as percussion theater.
+High school groups typically start after their fall marching band season ends, because of this, the activity is often called winter percussion or winter line.